-1st Year: Philosophy -40h, Geography -80h, History -80h, Sociology -40h; 2nd Year: Philosophy -40h, Geography -40h, History -40h, Sociology -40h; and 3rd Year: Geography -8h, History -8h.
+1st Year: Philosophy - 40h, Geography - 80h, History - 80h, Sociology - 40h;

+2nd Year: Philosophy - 40h, Geography - 40h, History - 40h, Sociology - 40h; and

+3rd Year: Geography - 8h, History - 8h.

 In view of this limited time, curricular integration could not take up more time in the curricular organization, and had to be seen as a solution.
-In addition, if there is already a great difficulty to work with transversal themes in regular High School, in accordance with the National Curriculum Parameters of High School (PCN-EM) 4 This was not intended to ignore the concept of teaching by competencies, deduced from the relationship between results and skills.
-The National High School Examination (ENEM), the integration of propaedeutics with technical areas is even more challenging.
+In addition, if there is already a great difficulty to work with transversal themes in regular High School, in accordance with the National Curriculum Parameters of High School (PCN-EM), the integration of propaedeutics with technical areas is even more challenging.
 Hence, it was decided to carry out, first, the Humanities curricular integration as a first step, and then the integration with the rest of the propaedeutic area and the technical areas.

 Thus, the solution envisioned by the professors responsible for the group of curricular units related to the Human Sciences area (Philosophy, Geography, History and Sociology), when the technical courses pedagogical projects at the Campus Xanxerê were elaborated, was to optimize the short class time, structuring the curriculum based on a concept of integration by themes.
 The main idea is that the discussions of close contents take place synchronously, to facilitate their consolidation and learning from a transdisciplinary perspective.
 This also avoids the need for content revisions worked by one discipline when they are demanded also for the other, and allows teachers not to waste time with repetitions.
-In the second level, the different units sought to integrate content and knowledge through concepts that reinforce interdisciplinarity, while expressing the particularities of philosophical, geographic, historical and sociological knowledge.
+In the second level, the different units sought to integrate content and knowledae through concepts that reinforce interdisciplinarity, while expressing the particularities of philosophical, geographic, historical and sociological knowledge.

 The first year of the courses has a greater workload than the others and the third year only allows a brief assignment to close and consolidate the course's formative plan in History and Geography.
 For this reason, two integrating themes were selected for the first year, "Work, technology and culture" and "Power Relations", an integrating theme for the second year, "Inequality and difference", and an integrating theme for the third year, "Ethics and citizenship", the latter worked on Philosophy and Sociology in the second year.
 From these integrating themes, teachers developed thematic axis to select and organize the contents of their curricular units in each year.
-Finally, for each discipline, integrating concepts were defined that articulate the thematic axis over the three years, as follows: Philosophy: philosophical anthropology; Geography: production of the geographical space; History: temporalities, ruptures and permanences; and Sociology: interactions and social transformations.
+Finally, for each discipline, integrating concepts were defined that articulate the thematic axis over the three years, as follows:

+Philosophy: philosophical anthropology;

+Geography: production of the geographical space;

+History: temporalities, ruptures and permanences; and Sociology: interactions and social transformations.

-constitutes an important exam for access to selection, incentives and admission for the continuing studies at higher level and that is an aspect that inclusive education cannot lose sight of.
+This was not intended to ignore the concept of teaching by competencies, deduced from the relationship between results and skills.
+The National High School Examination (ENEM) configures its assessment design to this proposal for educational orientation of the curriculum by competencies and constitutes an important exam for access to selection, incentives and admission for the continuing studies at higher level and that is an aspect that inclusive education cannot lose sight of.
 We just try to avoid the notion of competence (know-how) as the curriculum guiding model, valuing other options of training itineraries that were in agreement with the PCN-EM.
 In addition to the integration of knowledge areas by competencies, this document determines that teaching work in all areas must contemplate six transversal themes (Cultural plurality; Work; Ethics and Politics; Citizenship and Human Rights; Environment; Sexual orientation).
 The integrating themes of the Human Sciences curriculum group were defined based on these transversal themes, the specificities of this area of knowledge and the technical areas of the courses.